National Travel Survey (NTS)

 The National Travel Survey was developed to fully replace the Travel Survey of Residents of Canada (record number 3810) and replace the Canadian resident component of the International Travel Survey (record number 3152).
 The National Travel Survey collects information about the domestic and international travel of Canadian residents.

 The National Travel Survey, sponsored by Statistics Canada, aims to measure the characteristics and the economic impact of the tourism activities of Canadian residents.
 The objectives of the survey are to provide information about the number of trips and expenditures by Canadian residents by trip origin, destination, duration, type of accommodation used, trip reason, mode of travel, etc.; to provide information on travel incidence and to provide the socio-demographic profile of travellers and non-travellers.
 From a macroeconomic point of view, the NTS measures the domestic and international tourism demand by Canadian residents.

 Reference period: Quarterly (Q1, Q2, Q3 and Q4) and annually from January to December.
-Note that due to the COVID-19 pandemic, preliminary data for the first quarter of 2020 represent only January and February 2020.

 Collection period: The month following the reference month.

 - International travel

 - Travel and tourism

 The target population is the civilian, non-institutionalized population 18 years of age or older in Canada's ten provinces.
 Specifically excluded from the survey's coverage are persons living on Indian reserves and persons living in the territories.
 Also excluded are out-of-scope trips such as routine trips and trips taken by commuters and diplomatic or military personnel.